 An introduction to radiographic positioning terminology, manipulation of equipment, positioning and alignment of the anatomical structure and equipment, and evaluation of images for demonstration of basic anatomy.
+A minimum grade of "C" is required to pass this course.

 Prerequisite: Acceptance to Radiologic Technology